jbennett7/Statistics/README.md

 A method of aggregating data points is described here.
 It can be used for other uses.

 ## References (Chicago)
-* Freedman, David, Robert Pisani, and Roger Purves.
+* <a id=ref1></a>Freedman, David, Robert Pisani, and Roger Purves.
 2007.
 Statistics, Fourth edition.
 New York: W. W. Norton & Company, Inc.
 * Spiegel, M. R., & Stephens, L. J. 2017.
 Schaum’s Outline of Statistics, Sixth edition.
 McGraw-Hill Education.
 * Dalpiaz, David.
 "Applied Statistics with R." Applied Statistics with R. February 17, 2024. https://book.stat420.org/.
 * Boslaugh, Sarah.
 2013.
 Statistics In a Nutshell.
 2nd ed.
 Sebastopol: OReilly.